KenKundert/voluptuous_errors/README.rst

     ...      error(os_error(e))
     >>>  terminate()

-This code will report all errors found by Voluptuous when reading the settings file.
+This code reports all errors found by *Voluptuous* when reading the settings file.
+It employs the *NestedText* *keymap* facility to annotate the error messages with helpful context such as line numbers.

 Releases